 Risk Factors and Causes of Stress

-Some people are more prone to stress than others.
+Some people are more prone to stress and the effects of stress than others.
 Personality traits that may increase the risk for stress include over-competitiveness, excitability, impatience, aggression, and pessimism.

 Stress occurs in response to situations that are perceived as being difficult to handle or threatening.
 It can result from external factors (e.g., events, situations, environment) or internal factors (e.g., expectations, attitudes, feelings).
 Common causes for stress (called stressors) include physical causes, such as illness or injury, and mental (psychological) causes, such as anxiety or fear.